NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Doesn't float as high in the startup
     - Has slightly more height and launch angle change
     - Hitboxes made slightly bigger
-- 5Y
-    - Works both sides
+- 5Y works on both sides (TODO: huh)
-    - Does 20 damage with no gate or 1 gate open
 - 2Y is a higher damage hard knockdown throw
 - 5X
+    - 0G damage decreased from 75 to 72
+    - 1G damage increased from 78 to 87
     - Low crushes
     - Elbow hitbox moved to shoulder
     - Slightly bigger shoulder hitbox